IIIF/api/source/extension/georef/index.md

 1. The cartographic part of the resource is selected by means of a pixel mask.
 This accounts for the fact that resources often contain non-cartographic parts and may contain multiple cartographic projections that should be focused on individually.
 The shape of the mask can vary from a simple rectangle to a more complex polygon.
 2. Three or more pixel coordinates of the resource are mapped on to geographic coordinates, in this case WGS84.
 Each pair of pixel coordinates and geographic coordinates is called a Ground Control Point (GCP).
-3. Optionally, a preferred transformation algoritm is defined for interpolating other values, based on the GCPs.
+3. Optionally, a preferred transformation algorithm is defined for interpolating other values, based on the GCPs.
 This may be used by clients to calculate the geographic coordinates of other pixel coordinates and vice versa.

 To store the resulting data in a Web Annotation, the following encoding is used: